aws/karpenter-provider-aws/designs/ami-minimum-age.md

 }
 ```

-We can then query the EC2 API for the AMIs matching the `image-id`s returned by the SSM query, and look for the recommended `image-ids`:
+We can then query the EC2 API for the AMIs matching the `image-id`s returned by the SSM query, and look for the recommended `image-id`s:
 - if the image with the recommended `image-id` is older than `amiMinimumAge`, we keep it as candidate
-- if the image with the recommended `image-id` is younger than `amiMinimumAge`, we look for the next image in the list that matches the `imageLocation` pattern and is older than `amiMinimumAge`
+- if the image with the recommended `image-id` is younger than `amiMinimumAge`, we look for the next image in the list that is older than `amiMinimumAge`

+AMIs could be partially resolved, if no candidates matching `amiMinimumAge` are found.